 The team travelled widely, meeting agri-food industry role players to introduce what we aimed to achieve.
 We met with over 400 of them – farmer unions, businesses, universities, industry associations, government, research and training bodies – and in 2004 the first edition saw the light of day.

 Craig Macaskill has been the editor of the Agribook since its inception in 2004 as the National Agricultural Directory.
-He grew up on a mixed farming operation near Ficksburg in the Free State and following a career as Head of Department at a private school, he shifted gears putting his editing skills to use by compiling and summarising the inaugural edition of the National Agricultural Directory.
+He grew up on a mixed farming operation near Ficksburg in the Free State and following a career of teaching he shifted gears, putting his editing skills to use by compiling and summarising the inaugural edition of the National Agricultural Directory.